-With this concession, Aena will operate a network of 17 airports in Brazil with a presence in nine states and over 40 million passengers (approximately 20% of the country's passenger traffic).
-These include Congonhas-Sao Paulo Airport and Recife International Airport, the second and eight, respectively, busiest airports in Brazil in terms of passenger traffic.
+With this concession, Aena becomes the manager of a network of 17 airports in Brazil with a presence in nine states and over 40 million passengers (approximately 20% of the country's passenger traffic).
+These include Congonhas-Sao Paulo Airport, the second busiest airport in Brazil, and Recife International Airport, the eighth busiest airport in Brazil.

-Regarding the financial position, the Aena Group's accounted net financial debt-to-EBITDA ratio has reduced to 4.2x compared to 11.5x at 31 December 2021.
-The leverage ratio of Aena S.M.E., S.A. has also decreased to 4.4x compared to 10.0x at 31 December 2021.
+Regarding the financial position, the Aena Group's accounted net financial debt-to-EBITDA ratio has reduced to 4x compared to 81.6x at 31 December 2021.
+Aena S.M.E., S.A.'s accounted net financial debt ratio has also decreased to 4.16x from 48.87x at 31 December 2021.

-At 30 September 2022, Aena has signed loans for an outstanding amount totalling €4,823.7 million.
-These loans include the obligation to meet the following covenants:
+At 30 September 2022, Aena has loans with an outstanding amount of €4,823.7 million that include the obligation to meet the following financial covenants:

-- Net Financial Debt/EBITDA must be less than or equal to 7.0x. - EBITDA/Financial expenses must be higher than or equal to 3.0x.
+- Net Financial Debt/EBITDA must be less than or equal to 7.0x - EBITDA/Finance expenses must be higher than or equal to 3.0x.